burgil/say.js/README.md

 ## Fork Patch Logs:

+### Update 14: Currently I am implementing front end and back end examples using express js for the new streaming and streaming in real time features!

 ### Update 13: Finished adding streamRealTime!

 ### Update 12: Ignored CHCP logs caused by utf8 support